Alumna Gabriella Sorrentino is a Dance Captain for Hamilton | Broadway in Chicago

 Cinema faculty film gets screening in Beverly Hills

-Milk Crate, a short film by Point Park University cinema and digital arts teaching artist John Rice, will screen on Saturday, March 13 at the 2010 Beverly Hills Hi-Def Film Festival in Beverly Hills, Calif.
+Milk Crate, a short film by Point Park University cinema arts teaching artist John Rice, will screen on Saturday, March 13 at the 2010 Beverly Hills Hi-Def Film Festival in Beverly Hills, Calif.

 Producer, writer offers career insights to cinema students